All-in-one Graph-based Indexing for Hybrid Search on GPUs: Introduction

 \section{Introduction}

 Recent advancements in vector databases have substantially improved the accuracy and efficiency of dense vector retrieval~\cite{pan2024survey,gao2024rabitq,cai2024navigating}.
 State-of-the-art approximate nearest neighbor search algorithms now consistently achieve over 99\% recall for top-$k$ neighbor searches.
-However, the end-to-end accuracy—that is, the accuracy of retrieved documents rather than vector similarity—remains limited.
-This is because the minimal distance between query and answer vectors in the embedding space does not guarantee their semantic relevance in natural language~\cite{zhang2024efficient,sawarkar2024blended,liu-etal-2025-hoprag}.
-This fundamental discrepancy between geometric proximity and semantic meaning hinders the broader adoption of vector databases in critical areas such as search engines~\cite{li2014enterprise,li2018design,gou2024semantic}, recommendation systems~\cite{miao2022het,parchas2020fast,yang2024revisitingkdd}, and Retrieval-Augmented Generation (RAG)~\cite{ang2024tsgassist,yu2025aquapipe,chen2025automatic,jiang2023chameleon}.
+However, the end-to-end accuracy—that is, the accuracy of retrieved documents rather than vector similarity—remains limited, lagging behind the vector recall by 10\%-30\%~(\S\ref{subsec:motivation}).
+This discrepancy arises because the minimal distance between query and answer vectors in the embedding space does not guarantee their semantic relevance in natural language~\cite{zhang2024efficient,sawarkar2024blended,liu-etal-2025-hoprag}.
+While dense vector retrieval excels at capturing broad semantic similarity, its inherent loss of fine-grained lexical details restricts the accuracy, hindering the broader adoption of vector databases in critical areas such as search engines~\cite{li2014enterprise,li2018design,gou2024semantic}, recommendation systems~\cite{miao2022het,parchas2020fast,yang2024revisitingkdd}, and Retrieval-Augmented Generation (RAG)~\cite{ang2024tsgassist,yu2025aquapipe,chen2025automatic,jiang2023chameleon}.